dolores1234/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

-The 5-minute interval, on average across all the days in the dataset that contains, the maximum number of steps is:
+The 5-minute interval, on average across all the days in the dataset that contains, the maximum number of steps is interval 0835 with max steps of 206.
+So the most active time of day for this individual is 08:35AM.

 ```r
 maxNumSteps <-avgSteps[which(avgSteps$x == max(avgSteps$x)),]